jayasmita12/E-commerce-Frontend/README.md

  ```
  ## My Approch

     First of this is not any Api fetch call inside my project .
 I  just collect all the projects and put it inside a js file . where i did filtering , sorting .
-Also Did the real time updates while adding item to cart and update and delete using - localStorage.
+Also Did the real time updates while adding item to cart and update and delete using - localStorage:

     This project upto basically logical building and problem solving . so that i m choosing this way .
 Rather than this i can do it with api fetching , query building as per required .
 Also the project is well structured .
-For service , server and storing data using svelte stores .
+For service , server and storing data using svelte stores: